LSSTDESC/tables_io/docs/devstyle.md

 ## Documentation

 All documentation is created using Sphinx.
 This lives in the `docs/` folder, and the output is created in the `_readthedocs/` folder in the main package.
 Documentation files are written in Markdown, and any images or other assets are in the `assets/` folder.
+When new documentation packages are added, make sure to add them to the `requirements.txt` file, where they will be used when Read the Docs builds the documentation.

 ### Writing Documentation Pages